Get Clients Online

 The first potential reason is a Gmail algorithm change.
-These happen al the time.
-Just like with its search results, Google is constantly tweaking the algorithm for where it places emails in the inbox to try to improve the experience of it's users.
+These happen all the time.
+Just like with its search results, Google is constantly tweaking the algorithm for where it places emails in the inbox to try to improve the experience of its users.

 Generally, Gmail does a great job.
 I rarely get any spam.

 But the decision on what to classify as promotional and what should go in the primary inbox is less clear cut.
 My emails are gently promotional, but contain a lot of value (at least I think so!).

 Gmail has definitely been tightening its algorithm recently, and that might explain the change.
 But it doesn't help me get out of the promotions tab.